dgutov/diff-hl/README.md

 About
 =====

-`diff-hl-mode` highlights uncommitted changes on the left side of the window, allows you to jump between and revert them selectively.
+`diff-hl-mode` highlights uncommitted changes on the left side of the window (area also known as the "gutter"), allows you to jump between and revert them selectively.

 In buffers controlled by Git, you can also stage and unstage the changes.